Complaint Process

 External Complaint Avenues

-You can also choose to lodge a complaint with an external organisation such as the Australian Human Rights Commission, Victorian Privacy Commissioner, Victoria Police or Victorian Ombudsman.
+You may choose to lodge a complaint with an external organisation such as the Australian Human Rights Commission, Victorian Privacy Commissioner, Victoria Police or the National Student Ombudsman (NSO).
 Some external agencies require that all relevant University complaints processes have been exhausted before they will consider the matter.
 If a complaint is accepted for investigation by an external organisation, the University will normally suspend any in-progress University investigation until the external investigation has been completed and all reports submitted.

 Safety and Support Services